ns-p69/built-with-backstract/README.md

 Each app is organized in its own directory and includes:

 - `README.md` – App overview
-- `/src` – App source code
+- `/backend` – Application's Backend developed using BackStract
-- `/config` – BackStract configuration or setup info
+- `/frontend` – Application's Frontend developed by the individual contributors in their preferred framework
 - Optional: Screenshots, deployment guides, or live demo links

 ---